unicode-org/jira-github-pr-check/README.md

 A small webhook service that forces GitHub pull requests to have a valid, accepted Jira ticket in the title.

-This is designed to be able to be run as a GCP Cloud Function.
+This service can be run on its own, and it is also designed with the capability to run as a GCP Cloud Function.

 ## Quick Start